kwohlfahrt/computer-notes/documentation/guides/github.rst

 standardized way, and also to check your installation procedurre. `Travis-CI`_ is the most common testing platform for github.

-For instructions on how to write tests for Python programs, see the :ref:`python-dev-guide`.
+For instructions on how to write tests for Python programs, see :ref:`python-dev-guide`.

 To enable Travis for your project, follow the instructions below.